This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-An essential color to the advanced artist’s paintbox, this is an indispensible blue when opacity is needed in the blue-greens.
-It is far easier to handle in naturalistic work, such as foliage, botanicals and landscape, and even in portraiture.
-This color is much more earthy than phthalo blue, PB15.
-It is still a bright blue, and it will mix differently into a palette than phthalo.
-Cerulean tends to be greener than Cobalt Blue, PB28.
+An essential color to the advanced artist’s paintbox, genuine Cerulean Blue is far easier to handle in mixes for naturalistic work, such as foliage, botanicals and landscape, and even in portraiture.
+This color is much more earthy than phthalo blue, PB15, and it is an indispensable blue when opacity is needed in the blue-greens.
+It is still a bright blue, but it will mix differently into a palette than phthalo.

 As a pigment it's opaque or semi-opaque, but it is sometimes diluted, probably due to its expense.
 It requires a high amount of oil to make it into a paint, and tends to be a slower drying oil paint.
+Cerulean tends to be greener than Cobalt Blue, PB28.

 Cerulean Blue is made of Cobalt Stannate, which is sometimes listed as Cobalt tin oxide or Oxides of Cobalt and Tin on the paint label.

 It has excellent lightfastness, and under normal sunlight conditions this gets solid excellent marks.
 However in the recent lightfastness testing done by Golden there were some unexpected results when exposed to a special form of artificial testing light.
 However this is generally considered a lightfast pigment regarding natural light.
-It tends to be a very stable pigment with a reputation for lightfastness.

 Resources